gunther0815/solo-usb-mining/cgminer_JAVA_API.md

  pools         POOLS          The status of each pool e.g.
                               Pool=0,URL=http://pool.com:6311,Status=Alive,...|

- devs          DEVS           Each available PGA and ASC with their details e.g. ASC=0,Accepted=NN,MHS av=NNN,...,Intensity=D
+ devs          DEVS           Each available PGA and ASC with their details
+                              e.g. ASC=0,Accepted=NN,MHS av=NNN,...,Intensity=D|
                               Last Share Time=NNN, <- standand long time in sec (or 0 if none) of last accepted share Last Share Pool=N, <- pool number (or -1 if none) Last Valid Work=NNN, <- standand long time in sec of last work returned that wasn't an HW:
                               Will not report PGAs if PGA mining is disabled Will not report ASCs if ASC mining is disabled

- edevs		   DEVS           The same as devs, except it ignores blacklisted devices and zombie devices
+ edevs[|old]   DEVS           The same as devs, except it ignores blacklisted
+                              devices and zombie devices
                               If you specify the optional 'old' parameter, then the output will include zombie devices that became zombies less than 'old' seconds ago
-                              A value of zero for 'old', which is the default, means ignore all zombies It will return an empty list of devices if all devices are blacklisted or zombies
+                              A value of zero for 'old', which is the default, means ignore all zombies
+                              It will return an empty list of devices if all devices are blacklisted or zombies

- pga|N         PGA            The details of a single PGA number N in the same format and details as for DEVS
+ pga|N         PGA            The details of a single PGA number N in the same
+                              format and details as for DEVS
                               This is only available if PGA mining is enabled Use 'pgacount' or 'config' first to see if there are any

  pgacount      PGAS           Count=N| <- the number of PGAs
                               Always returns 0 if PGA mining is disabled

+ switchpool|N (*)
- switchpool|N  none           There is no reply section just the STATUS section stating the results of switching pool N to the highest priority (the pool is also enabled)
-                              The Msg includes the pool URL
+               none           There is no reply section just the STATUS section stating the results of switching pool N to the highest priority (the pool is also enabled) The Msg includes the pool URL

+ enablepool|N (*)
- enablepool|N  none           There is no reply section just the STATUS section
-                              stating the results of enabling pool N The Msg includes the pool URL
+               none           There is no reply section just the STATUS section stating the results of enabling pool N The Msg includes the pool URL